NateTheGreatt/bitECS/README.md

 ## ✨ Features

-`bitECS` is a minimal and powerful Entity Component System (ECS) library.
+`bitECS` is a minimal, less opinionated, and powerful Entity Component System (ECS) library.
 It provides a lean API that enables developers to build their architecture to their liking, offering flexibility while maintaining efficiency in data-oriented designs.
-Key features include:
+Features include:

 - 🔮 Simple, declarative API
 - 🔍 Powerful queries